 Fiordland nz describes a vast area that includes some of New Zealand’s best known scenic icons: Milford Sound, Mitre Peak, Doubtful Sound, and world-famous walking.
 A range of premier visitor activities: kayak, cruise and sightseeing opportunities and guided excursions provide access to the stunning landscapes.
 For more information, visit Fiordland’s official website.

-What to explore other regions in New Zealand?
+Want to explore other places in New Zealand?